 Endure the pain until you see things getting better.
 After that everyone will be on board.

-Kanbanize provides a CFD for each Kanban board out of the box.
+Kanbanize provides a Flow diagram for each Kanban board out of the box.
 You just create and move tasks while we do the rest behind the scenes.
 All charts in Kanbanize are interactive and here is what you can do with them:

 hide/show some of the areas by clicking on the label in the legend below the chart